NewAlexandria/brew_inventory/README.md

 A ruby gem that digs through the brew dependency tree, in order to give a list of the main packages installed.
 Useful for configuation portability.

+Want a quick copypasta code for `irb` to get your brew packages?
+[Use this.](https://gist.github.com/NewAlexandria/b0d948a8f7fe0e35223b)

 ## Installation

 Add this line to your application's Gemfile: